 • Especially fond of garbage dumps

-• Often attracted to electric light and may be found in large numbers congregated on vertical surfaces such as light poles and house walls
+• They are often attracted to electric light and may be found in large numbers congregated on vertical surfaces such as light poles and house walls

 • Crickets do not usually pose a health risk to humans

-• Can do damage to property, especially clothing and carpeting
+• Can do damage to property, especially to clothing and carpeting

 • Reduce moisture in and around your home